OpenBB-finance/openbb-docs/content/terminal/custom-backend/widgets.json.md

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';

 <HeadTitle title="Widgets.json | OpenBB Terminal Pro Docs" />

+# Widgets.json Overview

+The `widgets.json` file is essential for integrating custom widgets into the OpenBB Terminal Pro.
+It serves as a configuration file that connects your backend data to the widgets displayed in the application.
+Key components include:

+- **Basic Information**: Defines the widget's name, description, and API endpoint.
+- **Categorization**: Organizes widgets using primary and secondary categories.
+- **Display Settings**: Specifies visualization type and grid dimensions.
+- **Data Configuration**: Details how data is displayed, including table and chart settings.
+- **Parameters**: Lists configurable query parameters for the widget.
+- **Data Source and Refresh Settings**: Identifies data sources and sets refresh intervals.

 The `widgets.json` file is the bridge between your backend and OpenBB Terminal widgets.
 Each entry in this file will directly map to a widget in the app.
 You can find examples [here](https://github.com/OpenBB-finance/backend-for-terminal-pro/tree/main).